• Target level of study

 Bridges and reorientation

-Students wishing to enter the TEE license can enter in L1, via the ParcourSup platform (Earth-Water-Environment Portal).
-Access to L2 and L3 is based on a portfolio and is open to students who have completed scientific university courses, preparatory classes for the grandes écoles, the first preparatory years for medical studies, and BTS and DUT in the field of earth and environmental sciences.
+Students wishing to enter the TEE bachelor's degree program can do so in L1, via the ParcourSup platform (Portail Terre-Eau-Environnement).
+Entry to L2 and L3 is by application, and is open to students who have completed university science courses, classes préparatoires aux grandes écoles, premières années préparatoires aux études médicales, and BTS and DUT in Earth and environmental sciences.

-Students from the L1 TEE can integrate a L2 Life Sciences, provided they have followed 4 Biology teaching units in L1.
+Students who have completed L1 TEE can enter L2 Life Sciences, provided they have taken 4 Biology teaching units in L1.

-At the end of the bachelor's degree, students can naturally go on to a master's degree in Earth Sciences, Planets and Environment or Water Sciences.
-However, their Bachelor's degree will allow them to eventually move on to multidisciplinary Master's degrees in environmental management, energy, paleontology, and oceanography.
+On completion of their bachelor's degree, students can naturally opt for a master's degree in Earth, Planetary and Environmental Sciences or Water Sciences.
+However, their Bachelor's degree will also enable them to go on to multi-disciplinary Master's degrees in Environmental Management, Energy, Paleontology and Oceanography.

 Read more